Frequently Asked Questions

 • The Counseling and Prevention Services Enhancement Fund, which increases counseling access for students, boosts professional development for staff and provides additional resources for prevention education.

-This year, we’ve added keywords to our search feature to make it easier to find funds related to your interests.
-For instance, if you search “first generation,” you’ll find all the funds that focus on supporting first-generation students across colleges and units.
+We’ve added keywords to our search feature to make it easier to find funds related to your interests.
+For instance, if you search “global,” you’ll find all the funds that focus on supporting global initiatives.
+We also created the Make Your Mark quiz as a fun way to narrow down your giving options and help you identify ways to make your mark on what you care about most.

-For gifts processed through our Day of Giving platform, the minimum gift amount is $10.
+For gifts processed through our Day of Giving website, the minimum gift amount is $10.

 Yes, your gift really does make a difference.
 With so many unexpected and urgent needs all across campus, every gift, no matter the size, helps our university do more for our students and our state.
-For instance, last year, support from Day of Giving donors helped the College of Education award 17 scholarships, provided funding for Poole College of Management students overcoming challenges related to learning disabilities, and launched a housing scholarship.
+For instance, support from Day of Giving donors has helped award minigrants to student-teachers, funded five startups and helped the Crafts Center purchase new equipment.
 Combining your philanthropy with that of others quickly creates a foundation of support for students and programs in need.
-And you have a chance to increase your impact through our challenge matches that award bonus dollars to your college or program of choice based on number of donors and total dollars raised.
+And you have a chance to increase your impact through our challenge matches that award bonus dollars to your college or program of choice based on the number of donors and total dollars raised.

 NC State Day of Giving bonus funds — which come from unrestricted university enhancement funds — amplify every gift made that day.
 For leaderboard challenges, bonus funds are divided among four main leaderboards:

-• Power Your Pack Leaderboard, based on the percentage increase from any previous college/unit or University Priorities participant’s previous highest gift total.
+• Power Your Pack Leaderboard, based on the percentage increase from any previous college/unit or University Priorities participant’s previous highest gift total, with a minimum of 50 gifts

-Yes.
+There sure are!
 NC State Day of Giving bonus funds are also designated for our hourly and all-day universitywide and social media challenges.
 Even if you can’t make a gift right now, you can make a difference by spreading the word and participating in social media challenges.
-We'll share more information about those opportunities soon.
+You’ll find more information on NC State’s Facebook and Instagram accounts and on the challenges tab at the top of this page.

-Thank you for your interest.
-Spreading the word before — and during — Day of Giving is a great way to help the Pack.
+Thank you for your interest!
+Spreading the word before — and during — Day of Giving is so important, and our Pack Leaders, well, lead the Pack when it comes to making a difference.
 You can become a Pack Leader by signing up here.
-You can also share photos from our social media toolkit, tell others how and why you’re #GivingPack and encourage your friends and classmates to do the same.
+Additionally, you can share photos from our social media toolkit, tell others how and why you’re #GivingPack and encourage your friends and classmates to do the same.

 Note: Gifts to support athletics will receive Wolfpack Club lifetime giving credit, which is used in calculating priority points that are used for the right to purchase NC State athletics home seating.
 This may impact the tax-deductibility of your gift.
 Please consult your tax adviser.